Jokonu/mt3scm/README.rst

 -----------------
 Fromatting
 ~~~~~~~~~~
+Formatting is done with black and isort
 .. code:: bash

     $ black mt3scm
+    $ isort . --profile black

 Linting
 ~~~~~~~
+For this project we use pylint and flake8
 .. code:: bash

     $ pylint mt3scm -d "C0301,C0103,E0401" --fail-under=8